 Linda Angell, Ph.D, is the Director of the Office of International Exchange Programs at the American University of Sharjah.
 Prior to taking this role in January 2010, she served as Associate Professor of Operations and Project Management within AUS's School of Business and Management.
 Before moving to the United Arab Emirates, Dr. Angell worked both as an academic (Victoria University of Wellington, Pennsylvania State University) and a manager within a wide range of public and private institutions in New Zealand, the U.S., Germany and the U.K .
 She has served as evaluator for the Dubai Quality Awards and as evaluator and team manager for the Business Excellence Awards in New Zealand.
 She is on the Council of Advisors for ISEP and is a member of AIEA, EAIE and NAFSA.
 Dr. Angell holds a Doctoral Degree in Business Administration from Boston University, an MBA with High Distinction from Babson College, and a B.A. summa cum laude from the University of Massachusetts at Amherst.

-American University of SharjahSharjah, United Arab Emirates Campus Website5,000 - 20,000 on Campus250,000+ residents in SharjahLanguage(s) spoke on campus: Arabic, English, Persian, Hindi, Urdu
+American University of SharjahSharjah, United Arab Emirates Campus Website5,000 - 20,000 on Campus250,000+ residents in SharjahLanguage(s) spoken on campus: Arabic, English, Persian, Hindi, Urdu

 The American University of Sharjah campus is located in the beautiful University City area of Sharjah, in between the Sharjah International Airport (a five minute drive, just across Sharjah’s Airport Road from University City) and the Dubai International Airport (a 20 minute drive).
 The park-like oasis of University City is home to a wide range of colleges, universities and heritage offices, and provides a vibrant resting area for a wide range of birdlife migrating to and from all over the world.